subsymbolic/subsymbolic.github.io/_posts/2016-01-29-the-150-challenge.markdown

 ![Graph showing challenge progress to completion](/assets/the-150-challenge-progress.webp)

 I read about ultrarunner Marco Consani’s personal challenge to run 5 kilometres a day in November.
 Marco took on the challenge during an off-season period of inactivity and it had a huge impact on his morale and health.
-He now encourages people to take part in the Marcothon, a 5km (or 25 min) a day challenge, each December — the month most people’s health and fitness fare badly.
+He now encourages people to take part in the Marcothon, a 5km (or 25 min) a day challenge, each December — the month most people’s health and fitness fare badly. <!--more-->

 I liked the sound of the challenge.
 It seemed to be both an accessible daily distance and a great achievement.
 Covering 150kms in a single month is epic.
 December can be cold and gloomy in Scotland; with the anaemic winter sun setting before 4 pm, it is easy to go days without seeing light.
 A goal like this seemed like a good way to stay active and motivated.